APD-40: Designation history

-The first segment of APD-40 was initially signed as part of State Route 40, which was established in 1923 as the state designation for US 64 between Cleveland and the North Carolina state line.
+The first segment of APD-40 was initially signed as part of State Route 40 (SR 40), which was established in 1923 as the state designation for US 64 between Cleveland and the North Carolina state line.
 It became known as the US 64 Bypass and the SR 40 Bypass after construction began on the extension.
 The SR 40 Bypass was replaced with SR 311 on July 1, 1983, during a state highway renumbering that year.
 The section between US 64 and US 11 was initially known as the SR 60 Bypass, but SR 60 was rerouted onto this section when construction was completed.
 SR 60 originally turned south about 1/4 mi past the interchange with I-75 and went directly to downtown; it was moved to 25th Street NW in the mid-1960s after that road was widened, and onto the section of APD-40 to US 64 after it opened.
 US 74 was added to the route by the American Association of State Highway Transportation Officials on June 9, 1986.
 This route, however, remains largely unsigned.

 In addition, APD-40 also bears four honorary designations.
 The entire route was designated "Veterans Memorial Highway" by the Tennessee General Assembly in January 2007.
 The Tennessee General Assembly subsequently named the Cherokee Gateway interchange the "Honorable Mayor Tom Rowland Interchange" in October 2014 after a mayor of Cleveland who served from 1991 to 2018.
-On July 10, 2016, the parallel bridges across 20th Street, the railroad, and Overhead Bridge Road were designated as the Dustin Ledford Memorial Bridge in honor of a man who was killed by an intoxicated driver near the Overhead Bridge Road exit.
+On July 10, 2016, the parallel bridges across 20th Street, the railroad, and Overhead Bridge Road were designated as the "Dustin Ledford Memorial Bridge" in honor of a man who was killed by an intoxicated driver near the Overhead Bridge Road exit.
 In September 2018, the I-75 interchange was named the "Representative Kevin Brooks Interchange" after a longtime state representative who succeeded Rowland as mayor of Cleveland.